Pranalid07/Stock_Market_Analysis/README.md

 Used Excel, Power BI, Tableau, and SQL for data processing and visualization.
 Enhanced investment strategies through insights from technical indicators like MACD and RSI.

+Use power point presentation to expalain all the insights and journey of this project.

 *I have provided dataset and dashboards.*